EliLillyCo/pytest-wdl/README.md

         * imports_file: Specify the imports file to use, or the path to the imports zip file to write, instead of a temp file.
         * java_args: Override the default Java arguments.
         * cromwell_args: Override the default Cromwell arguments.
 * workflow_runner: This is an alternative to cromwell_harness.
-It provides a callable and automatically determines the execution_dir based on the test_execution_dir fixture.
+It provides a callable and automatically determines the execution_dir based on the execution_dir fixture.

 There are also fixtures for specifying required inputs to the two main fixtures.

 * project_root: The root directory of the project.
 All relative paths are relative to this directory.
-* test_data_file: Path to the JSON file that defines the test data files.
+* data_descriptor_file: Path to the JSON file that describes the test data.
 Defaults to `tests/test_data.json`.
+* data_descriptors: Mapping of test data names to values.
+Each value may be a primitive, a map describing a data file, or a DataFile object.
-* test_data_dir: Local directory for caching test data.
-The `TEST_DATA_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to cache test data for the test module.
+* cache_dir: Local directory for caching test data.
+The `CACHE_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to cache test data for the test module.
-* test_execution_dir: Local directory in which tests are executed.
-The `TEST_EXECUTION_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to run the test function and is cleaned up afterwards.
+* execution_dir: Local directory in which tests are executed.
+The `EXECUTION_DIR` environment variable takes precedence, otherwise by default this fixture creates a temporary directory that is used to run the test function and is cleaned up afterwards.
 * http_headers: Dict mapping header names to environment variable names.
 These are the headers used in file download requests, and the environment variables can be used to specify the defaults.
-The default is `{"X-JFrog-Art-Api": "TOKEN"}`.
 * proxies: Dict mapping proxy names to environment variables.
-The default is `{"http": "HTTP_PROXY", "https": "HTTPS_PROXY"}`.
 * import_paths: Path to file that contains a list of WDL import paths (one per line).
 Defaults to `None`.
 * import_dirs: List of WDL import paths.
 Loads these from the file specified by `import_paths` if any, otherwise uses the parent directory of the test module.
 * java_bin: Path to the java executable.
 Defaults to `$JAVA_HOME/bin/java`.